 Figure 9 Slotted bending

-In general, the pressure line process can be applied to the bending can not be completed once the structure, when the second bending, the pressure line position can be better formed following the position of the original bending line.
+In general, engineers can apply the pressure line process to structures that cannot be bent in a single operation.
+During the second bending, the pressure line guides the new bend to accurately follow the original bending line.
 Otherwise, it is prone to the second bending bias problems, or bending angle control is not a good phenomenon.

 (2) Reasonable arrangement of bending process route In many cases, a reasonable bending process sequence can greatly reduce the bending interference and the need for special mold requirements.